Morton Downey Jr.: Controversies

 In 1984, at KFBK radio, Downey used the word "Chinaman" while telling a joke.
 His use of the word upset portions of the sizable Asian community in Sacramento.
 One Asian-American city councilman called for an apology and pressured the station for Downey's resignation.
 Downey refused to apologize and was forced to resign.

 Downey was sued for allegedly appropriating the words and music to his theme song from two songwriters.
-He was sued for $40 million after bringing then-stripper Kellie Everts onto the show and calling her a "slut", a "pig", a "hooker", and a "tramp", claiming that she had venereal diseases, and banging his pelvis against hers.
+He was sued for $40 million after bringing then-stripper Kellie Everts onto the show and calling her a "slut", a "pig", a "hooker", and a "tramp", saying she had venereal diseases, and banging his pelvis against hers.

 In April 1988, he was arraigned on criminal charges for allegedly attacking a gay guest on his show, in a never-aired segment.
 In another lawsuit, he was accused of slandering a newscaster (a former colleague), and of indecently exposing himself to her and slapping her.
 Downey punched Stuttering John during an interview done for The Howard Stern Show, while also shouting verbal insults at John, referring to him as an "uneducated slob".
 The situation then began to evolve into a brawl between the two until Downey had to be pulled off of John by security; the entire incident was caught on camera.
 When an Inside Edition camera crew approached Downey in 1989 to question him about his involvement in an alleged business scam, Downey grabbed the boom mike and struck the soundman's head with it.

 In his later years, Downey expressed remorse for some of the extreme theatrics of his TV show, as well as various incidents outside the studio, including the Inside Edition confrontation.
-However, he also claimed that his show was of a higher quality and not as "sleazy" as Jerry Springer's show.
+However, he also said his show was of a higher quality than and not as "sleazy" as Jerry Springer's show.

 Personal life

 Downey was married four times and had four children from three of those marriages.
-With wife Helen, he had daughter Melissa; with Joan, he had daughters Tracey and Kelli; and, with fourth wife Lori, he had daughter Seanna Micaela.
+With wife Helen, he had daughter, Melissa; with Joan, he had daughters, Tracey and Kelli; and, with fourth wife Lori Krebs, he had daughter, Seanna Micaela.
 He and Lori met when she appeared as a dancer in a show he attended in Atlantic City.
-According to Terry Pluto's book, Loose Balls, Downey was one of the owners of the New Orleans Buccaneers basketball team in the American Basketball Association in the late 1960s.
-Downey was also president and co-founder of the proposed World Baseball Association in 1974.
+According to Terry Pluto's book, Loose Balls, Downey (going by Sean at the time) was one of the owners of the New Orleans Buccaneers basketball team in the American Basketball Association in the late 1960s.
+He was also president and co-founder of the proposed World Baseball Association in 1974.